Zachary-Mabry/Ziscord-Bot/README.md

 # Ziscord-Bot
-Multi-Purpose Discord Bot
-This bot handles music, streamer checks, and more!
+Multi-Purpose Discord Bot that handles music, streamer checks, and more!